Le groupe fondamental d'un espace homog\`ene d'un groupe alg\'ebrique lin\'eaire: Abstract

 {\scshape Abstract.} Let $X$ be a homogeneous space of a connected linear algebraic group $G$ defined over $\C$.
 Let $x\in X(\C)$.
 We denote by $H$ the stabilizer of $x$ in $G$.
-We show that the topological fundamental group $\pi_1^\top(X(\C),x)$ can be defined algebraically.
+We show that if the topological fundamental group $\pi_1^\top(X(\C),x)$ is abelian, then it can be defined algebraically.
 If $\Pic(G)=0$ and $H$ is connected or abelian, we compute $\pi_1^\top(X(\C),x)$ in terms of the character groups of $G$ and $H$.
-Furthermore, when $G$ and $X$ are defined over an algebraically closed field of characteristic $p\ge 0$, we compute the prime-to-$p$ \'etale fundamental group of $X$ in terms of the character groups of $G$ and $H$ (if $\Pic(G)=0$ and $H$ is connected or abelian).
+Furthermore, when $G$ and $X$ are defined over an algebraically closed field of characteristic $p\ge 0$, we compute the prime-to-$p$ \'etale fundamental group of $X$ in terms of the character groups of $G$ and $H$ (if $\Pic(G)=0$ and $H$ is connected).